 Visit Lake Mackintosh Park & Marina

 Established in 1993, Lake Mackintosh Park & Marina also serves as the main water reservoir in Burlington city.
-While covering over 1150 acres of land, the lake also prides in its 61 miles long shoreline.
-The two tributaries that feed the lake, the Little Alamance and Greater Alamance creeks, also acts as the major source of the lake’s stocking fish.
+While covering over 1150 acres of land, the lake also prides itself on its 61 miles long shoreline.
+The two tributaries that feed the lake, the Little Alamance and Greater Alamance creeks, also act as the major source of the lake’s stocking fish.

 The main attraction features and activities here include: